Grawnya/f1-dublin-race-ticket-booking-system/README.md

 &nbsp;

 ### Colours
 To select the colour palette for the project, I was inspired by the official Formula 1 colour scheme, which heaving relies on a distinct shade of an orange based red, black and white.
-When checking the contrast of the colours on [Web AIM](https://webaim.org/resources/contrastchecker/ "Web AIM"), the dark green with the white passed.
-For the light mode, the dark blue with the white also passed.
-Therefore the following colours were selected for the project:
+When checking the contrast of the colours on [Web AIM](https://webaim.org/resources/contrastchecker/ "Web AIM"), the red with the white passed as well as the black with the red.:

 ![Colour Palette](documentation/final-color-palette.png)